matter-labs/zksync-web-era-docs/docs/dev/README.md

 ::: warning Alpha testnet

-Welcome to the first zkSync 2.0 alpha testnet!
+Welcome to zkSync 2.0 alpha testnet!
 Our team would be very happy to see what you can build on zkSync.
 We are glad for any feedback you could provide!

 Note, that the system is still in active development, so: